zjestrella-r7/plugin-sdk-docs/PYTHON.md

 * Successful connections to API or service
 * Validating known output of command

 Example for testing the `hashit` plugin that generates hashes of a string.
-We test against known hashes of a string.
+We can test that hashing works by comparing known hashes of a string against the code the hashit plugin uses to generate them.
+An exeception is raised if the hashes do not match, otherwise upon success we return the JSON object of hashes.
 ```
 def test(self, params={}):
         a = 'test'